MichaelBoegner/interviewer/README.md

 - Standardized Error Handling
 - Middleware Separation (Authentication & Authorization)
-- Enhanced Unit & Integration Testing
+- Enhanced Unit Testing
+- Integration Testing
+- Implementation of CI/CD
 - Optimized Database Queries (using JOINs)
 - Structured Logging and Monitoring
-- UI for progress tracking and scoring.
+- UI for progress tracking, scoring, and feedback.
 - More detailed analytics and visualization tools.
-- Implementing integration testing and automated end-to-end tests.

 ## 🔑 How to Run Locally